310mc/https-310mc.github.io-tl/source/_posts/supervillain/supersized_villain.md

 {% endbubble %}

 {% bubble Tetora sighdrop %}
 Yep, yep.
-I had to make myself look and act like an ES-hating guy, even pierced my ear to give off more of a delinquent look.
+In order to achieve that, I made myself look and act like an extreme ES-hating guy, changed my character to seem more like a delinquent, and even pierced my ear.
 It was *super* painful.
 {% endbubble %}

 {% bubble Tetora serious %}